devhackclub/hacktoberfest-IUB/README.md

 ## 🤝 Code of Conduct

 We're a friendly bunch!
-Before you start contributing, please take a moment to read our [Code of Conduct](CODE_OF_CONDUCT.md).
+Before making a contribution, please take a moment to read our [Code of Conduct](CODE_OF_CONDUCT.md).
 It ensures a respectful and welcoming atmosphere for all.

 ## 🔒 Privacy Policy